How to Make a Will

 If there is any doubt or potential for dispute as to your mental competence, you should get a doctor’s confirmation of your capacity to make the will and include it with your Will.

 You should certainly review your Will after any major events such as marriage, divorce, property purchase or sale, death of a beneficiary or if your assets change significantly.
 We also recommend that you take a look at your Will every couple of years just to make sure that it is still the best instrument for you and for your family.

 We can help

 We know the potential pitfalls and will ask you all the right questions to make sure that you have considered every possibility.
 We can advise you as to whether you would be best with a Will or a Testamentary Trust.
-We can design your Will in such a way to help protect your family from expensive estate litigation after your death and we can safely store your Will.
+We can design your Will in such a way to help protect your family from expensive estate litigation after your death.

 Contact us to discuss your particular situation and your family’s needs with our Estate Planning Lawyer.